tempo-sim/TempoROS/README.md

 ### First-Time Setup
 > [!Warning]
-> Skip this if you are using `TempoROS` as part of the rest pf Tempo
+> Skip this if you are using `TempoROS` as part of the rest of Tempo

 Run the `Setup.sh` script (from the `TempoROS` root) once.
 This script will:
 - Install third party dependencies (`rclcpp`)